jmatsushita/streamline/README.md

 # Streamline

 Experiments on streaming tools with Haskell.

+The idea is to have a declarative interface to the underlying graph of GStreamer's pipelines in order to modify running pipelines (including GES timelines) to reproduce OBS/NLE features in a more modular and dynamic way.

 > Developing on Twitch.
 Youtube playlist of past streams: https://www.youtube.com/playlist?list=PLyz2muULdPoMkV7QI7tEzNS_Gxe0a4gFE

+## Usage

+Enter the `nix develop` shell, then run with a video file which will pass it to a simple `"filesrc" "decodebin" "videoconvert" "autovideosink"` GStreamer pipeline running in Haskell.

 ```bash
 $ nix develop